It's never been a better time than to buy boxing gloves! No need to share and it's more clean!

 Fitness Boxing Gloves

-Fitness gloves are not made for extensive boxing routines consisting of much more than some light pad or bag work.
-Durability is an issue with these gloves.
-If you know for sure that you will continue to use your gloves for a while, and possibly intensify your routines, then it would be smart to spend a bit extra and purchase gloves of higher-quality.
-The better the quality, the longer the gloves will last and the design will be better.
+Fitness boxing gloves are not designed for extensive boxing routines and sparring, but rather some light pad or bag work.
+Durability can be an issue with fitness boxing gloves.
+If you know for sure that you will continue to use your gloves for a while, and possibly intensify your routines, then it would be a wise choice to buy a pair of quality boxing training gloves.
+The better the quality, the longer the gloves will last and the safer it is for the user.

 More experienced people don't prefer these but we'll throw it into the mix as these often get sold off as safe boxing gloves.
 Bag gloves are small and compact.
 They do not hold the same amount of foam required for gloves that are deemed “safe” for sparring.
 Some versions of bag gloves leave the fingers unattended, and most provide minimal wrist support.

-Bag gloves range in size S, M, L, XL.
+You can buy boxing bag gloves in size S, M, L, XL.
 They are cheaper than most other types of gloves and can often be mislead to be a boxing glove with wrist support.

 The Right Fit

 Manufacturers of boxing equipment are located throughout the world.
 Each brand tends to make gloves slightly different than the next in regard to padding structure and weight distribution.
-Focus on purchasing gloves that fit your training routine and help protect your hands and wrists while you engage in your particular workout.
+Buy boxing gloves that fit your training routine and help protect your hands and wrists while you engage in your particular workout.

 You may have seen the each ounce broken down further to each size, e.g 16oz S,M,L,XL.
 However the best way is to identify which ounce you need for the type of training you do and most times you should come away with a good fit.
 Leather will be the most comfortable opposed to synthetic boxing gloves.

 Other common sizes are 12oz which is a good middle ground glove for bag work and hitting pads.
-Again, if you have smaller hands this would be another reason why you may opt for these.
+Again, if you have smaller hands this would be another reason why you may buy these.
 Then there are 10z and 8oz gloves that commonly fit smaller hands and many women fit well here.
 10oz gloves are used when speed is a focus area.
-For children's boxing gloves we have a separate blog dedicated to this.

-Each brand and style will greatly differ so it is always best to get professional advice or purchase from a place where you know after-sales support is offered as you may find yourself needing to exchange them.
+So there you have it, our quick guide to boxing glove sizes.
+Remember, each brand and style will greatly differ so it is always best to get professional advice or purchase from us where you know after-sales support is offered and we help with exchanges if needed.